dougeby/IntuneDocs/intune/reports-changelog.md

 You can now use the v1.0 version of the Intune Data Warehouse by setting the query parameter `api-version=v1.0`.
 Updates to collections in the Data Warehouse are additive in nature and do not break existing scenarios.

-### Enrollment Failure Collection Released to Beta
+### Enrollment Activities Collection Released to Beta

 The new `Enrollment Failure` collection is released to beta.
 You can use this collection to understand how your enrollment is proceeding by viewing the most common failures.